W-algebras associated to surfaces: Introduction

 The purpose of the present paper is to study the representation theory of the $K$--theory groups of moduli spaces of sheaves on a smooth surface $S$ over an algebraically closed field of characteristic 0 (henceforth denoted by $\BC$).
 For any $r>0$, we study a certain $\BZ[q_1^{\pm 1}, q_2^{\pm 1}]$-algebra $\CA_r$ and construct a module for the specialization of $\CA_r$ when $q_1$ and $q_2$ are set equal to the Chern roots of $\Omega_S^1$.
 When $S = \BA^2$, this module is the $\BC^* \times \BC^*$ equivariant $K$--theory of the moduli space of rank $r$ framed sheaves on $\BP^2$.
 When $S$ is projective, the module is defined as follows.
 Fix $c_1 \in H^2(S,\BZ)$ and an ample divisor $H \subset S$ such that $\gcd(r, c_1 \cdot H) = 1$.
 Let:

-where $\CM_{(r,c_1,c_2)}$ denotes the moduli space of stable sheaves on $S$ with Chern classes $(r,c_1,c_2)$ (see \cite{HL} for a review of the theory).
+where $\CM_{(r,c_1,c_2)}$ denotes the moduli space of stable sheaves on $S$ of rank $r$ and Chern classes $(c_1,c_2)$ (see \cite{HL} for a review of the theory).
 The fact that stable sheaves have $c_2$ bounded below by $\frac {r-1}{2r} c_1^2$ is called the Bogomolov inequality.
-The coprimality of $r$ and $c_1 \cdot H$ is called Assumption A in \cite{Univ}, and it implies that: \\
+The coprimality of $r$ and $c_1 \cdot H$ is called \textbf{Assumption A} in \cite{Univ}, and it implies that: \\

 \begin{itemize}

 \item every semistable sheaf is stable, hence $\CM$ is projective \\

 \item there exists a universal sheaf $\CU$ on $\CM \times S$ \\